 MRI Center at the Neurological Institute

-The Columbia Radiology MRI Center at the Neurological Institute offers the Columbia research community access to state-of-the-art imaging on General Electric (GE) 3T Premier systems.
-We have four GE 3T Premier scanners, with one dedicated system for research in collaboration with the Department of Radiology and GE.
+The Columbia Radiology MRI Center at the Neurological Institute of New York offers the Columbia research community access to state-of-the-art imaging on General Electric (GE) 3T Premier systems.
+The MRI Center is equipped with seven GE Premier scanners, with one system dedicated for research, along with a support staff and technicians solely dedicated to MRI.
+Using highly specialized techniques, investigators from across the medical center collaborate with the Department of Radiology in a wide range of clinical trials that involve MR imaging.

 Research during staffed hours—Monday to Friday from 7 a.m. to 7 p.m.—may be scheduled through iLab.
 Off-hours are available by request.